Hotmoka/hotmoka/README.md

-  install             Installs a jar in a node instrument          Instruments a jar mint                Mints new coins for an account, if the node allows it restart-tendermint  Restarts an existing Hotmoka node based on Tendermint send                Sends units of coin to a payable contract show-account        Shows an account state               Prints the state of an object verify              Verifies a jar
+  install             Installs a jar in a node instrument          Instruments a jar mint                Mints new coins for an account, if the node allows it resume-tendermint   Resumes an existing Hotmoka node based on Tendermint send                Sends units of coin to a payable contract show-account        Shows an account start-tendermint    Starts a new Hotmoka node based on Tendermint
+  state               Prints the state of an object verify              Verifies a jar
 ```